workamts/Ink/README.md

 ## 📋 Main Features

 - ✅ Minimalist and visually attractive interface
-- ✅ Dark mode and light mode support
+- ✅ Palette harmonies and variants
-- ✅ Voice input for hands-free note-taking
-- ✅ Blur/unblur for privacy
 - ✅ Responsive layout for all devices
-- ✅ All data stored locally (no backend required)
+- ✅ All palettes generated locally (no backend required)
-- ✅ Ready to expand with more lessons and features
+- ✅ Ready to expand with more features

 ---